grandbora/quotezip/README.md

 quotezip
 ========

-A RoR 3.x application for book quotes.
+An application for book quotes.